 To be eligible for a VA-guaranteed home loan, veterans must have served on active duty in the Army, Navy, Air Force, Coast Guard or Marines.
 The specific service requirements will vary, depending on the time period during which a veteran served.
 A certificate of eligibility is required to obtain a VA loan, and the loan can be obtained through any mortgage lender who participates in the VA home loan program.

 The VA-guaranteed home loan is one of very few 0% down payment loans available in the United States.
-A minimum FICO of 580 (620 for cash out refinance, 640 for high balance loans).
-Occupancy rules are for owner occupied, there’s 100%gift funds allowed, Upfront funding fee may be financed, there are no monthly Mortgage Insurance is required and seller concessions are up to 4%.
+A minimum FICO of 580 (620 for cash-out refinance, 640 for high balance loans).
+Occupancy rules are for owner-occupied, there are 100%gift funds allowed, Upfront funding fee may be financed, there are no monthly Mortgage Insurance is required and seller concessions are up to 4%.

 What is a USDA Home Loan?